- April 21, 2016

 - Report your injury to your employer as soon as possible.

 Make a written report of the accident and injury to the appropriate authority at your place of business.
 This must be done within 30 days after the accident or the doctor’s diagnosis in order to be eligible for workers’ compensation.
 Even if you don’t think the injury was serious, it is best to file a report.
+Consulting a pedestrian accident lawyer can also help ensure you’re taking the right steps.

 - Document your time away from work.